Category

 A Career We Can Be Proud Of?: When Your Spouse Isn’t Reaching His Potential

-By Careers, Communication, Conflict, Time No Comments
+By Careers, Communication, Conflict, Time 2 Comments

 How can I convince my husband to go back to school and make the most out of his life?
 Let’s say you’re a few years into marriage, and perhaps your husband’s career prospects aren’t looking very rosy.
 Maybe your income isn’t comfortable, or his professional status isn’t what you believe it should be.
 It’s important that you pause to consider your motivations behind these feelings.
 First, remember that you married your husband for his qualities, and that those qualities may now lend themselves to his current career situation.
 His vocation may be fulfilling for him, whether or not the idea…